SupplyChef/SupplyChainSimulation.jl/docs/src/index.md

 ## Getting started

-The first step to use SupplyChainSimulation is to define the supply chain.
-This is done by specifying the supply chain network, including product, suppliers, storage locations, and customers.
+The first step to use SupplyChainSimulation is to define the supply chain components.
+This is done by specifying the products, suppliers, storage locations, and customers.

-In the example below we define a network with one product, one supplier, one storage location, and one customer.
+In the example below we define one product, one supplier, one storage location, and one customer.

 ```julia
 horizon = 20